growlf/docker-apt-cacher-ng/README.md

 # docker-apt-cacher-ng

-A docker implementation of [apt-cacher-ng](https://www.unix-ag.uni-kl.de/~bloch/acng/).

 "A caching proxy.
 Specialized for package files from Linux distributors, primarily for Debian (and Debian based) distributions but not limited to those.
 See documentation of Apt-Cacher to learn what it's good for."

+A docker implementation of [apt-cacher-ng](https://www.unix-ag.uni-kl.de/~bloch/acng/).
+This image contains support for CentOS as well as the usual suspects, and is intended to be used within a LAN and not on a public facing IP.

 ## USAGE